Mexico Worries That A New Border Wall Will Worsen Flooding

 "I know from my experience that was a place where we thought a barrier made sense," Border Patrol Chief Ron Vitiello said recently in a speech in San Antonio.
 He was station chief of the Border Patrol in Rio Grande City when the first fence project was considered.

-Two things blocked completion of the border fence in Starr County: Congressional funding ran out, and the Mexican side of the boundary and water commission resisted a fence in the floodplain.
+Two things blocked completion of the border fence in Starr County: Congressional funding ran out, and the Mexican side of the Boundary and Water Commission resisted a fence in the floodplain.

 Today, Starr County is one of the first places on the 2,000-mile border where Trump's wall is expected to resume.
 Everything is ready to go: The government has been seizing land along the river by eminent domain, and there are already blueprints for where to build about 10 miles of fence.

-Vitiello insists the U.S. will not big-foot their Mexican neighbors.
+Vitiello insists the U.S. will not strong-arm its Mexican neighbors.

 "If we go forward inside of the floodplain, then it will comply with our responsibility under the treaty," he said.

 Locals are not comforted by the government's assurances.
 Rio Grande City — the county seat of Starr County — is one of three planned sites for the border wall.
-Two city officials said the earlier planned fence would have been located within 100 yards of the sluggish, greenish Rio Grande.
+Two city officials said the earlier planned fence would have been located within 100 yards of the sluggish Rio Grande.

 They're afraid a wall would prevent the city from properly draining during a hurricane blowing in from the Gulf of Mexico, less than a hundred miles away.